How to volunteer for charity this Christmas

 Independent Visitors are a crucial part of our work to deliver safe and happy childhoods.
 And an important, positive influence for a young person in care.

-£20 a month could pay for a child living in poverty to go to the zoo with their friends - a child who may otherwise miss out
+£20 a month could pay for a vulnerable child to go to the zoo regularly

 At Action for Children, we’re always looking for volunteers to help us at events.
-This could be at sports events like the London Marathon or high value events like our galas and lunches.
+This could be at sports events like the London Marathon or special events like our galas and lunches.

 When volunteering at events, you’ll be helping us set-up and support visitors, staff, and fundraisers.
 And helping us reach even more children, young people, and their families.

-If you’d like to get involved, take a look at our sports events or high value events and email us stating which you’d like to help at.
+If you’d like to get involved, take a look at our sports events or corporate events and email us stating which you’d like to help at.

 Action Squads are our community event superstars.
 They bring family and friends together to hold events and raise money for vulnerable children and families across the UK.